 “Half of that resource investment goes into wages and the other half goes to suppliers,” Bestford says.
-“That’s a fundamentally important thing for the organisation to understand because it contextualises the scale of our wage bill and the scale of our supplier bill, which are equivalent.
+“That’s a fundamentally important thing for the organization to understand because it contextualizes the scale of our wage bill and the scale of our supplier bill, which are equivalent.

 For goods not for resale, JLP spends £1.5bn a year.
 About 60% of that is spent on services — people, not products — IT consultants, drivers, warehouse workers and so on.

-The peaks and troughs of retail — not to mention JLP’s Christmas TV ad — mean the company depends heavily on contract labour.
+The peaks and troughs of retail — not to mention JLP’s Christmas TV ad — mean the company depends heavily on contract labor.

-“We’re trying to maximise the added value to those goods for resale,” Bestford says.
-“The same way that our partners in branches have a role to play in maximising the customer experience, many of our suppliers have a very similar role.
+“We’re trying to maximize the added value to those goods for resale,” Bestford says.
+“The same way that our partners in branches have a role to play in maximizing the customer experience, many of our suppliers have a very similar role.

 “There might be suppliers giving marketing advice, in call centres, in logistics.
 Many of these services directly touch our customers, and are critical to providing a total value service proposition that justifies our customers coming to us rather than Tesco or Amazon.”

-The reason we spend those billions of pounds is to maximise the difference between the price we pay for the products we buy and what we then sell at the checkout.
+The reason we spend those billions of pounds is to maximize the difference between the price we pay for the products we buy and what we then sell at the checkout.

 However, there remains an assumption within JLP about procurement’s role — that it’s “primarily interested in the price of goods and services, and that the best thing for partners to do is to work out what they need.
 Then, if they really have to engage procurement, wait until after they have worked out where they are going to get it from before sorting out details with the procurement function”.